romitjain/romitjain.github.io/_notes/Ultralearning.md

 ### Directness

 1. Apply our learning directly to a practical situation
-2. Learning with directness is tough and requires us to be an [[Active participant]].
+2. Learning with directness is tough and requires us to be an Active participant.
 That is why we might descend to passive learning (eg: just watching lectures instead of applying that knowledge, reading book instead of solving problems)
 3. Supports the idea of just in time learning.
 Learn something which we can apply in our day to day contexts
 4. Organize our learning around producing something